Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 $10,800,000 + $500,000 = $11,300,000

-Note that for an SaaS company, the ARR should include the subscription fees for the service along with additional fees for things like ongoing maintenance and support.
-ARR refers to ongoing revenue.
-So, when calculating your ARR, be sure to exclude any one-time charges or fees.
+Note that for an SaaS company, the annual recurring revenue should include the subscription fees for the service along with additional fees for things like ongoing maintenance and support.
+Annual recurring revenue refers to ongoing revenue.
+So, when calculating your annual recurring revenue, be sure to exclude any one-time charges or fees.

-There are variables that affect how your ARR is calculated — and that's where customer relationship management (CRM) software comes into play.
+Some variables can affect how your annual recurring revenue is calculated — and that's where customer relationship management (CRM) software comes into play.
 Your CRM is only as good as the data you and your team input.

-And with sales tracking — the process of collecting, analyzing, and reporting on sales data — you will have a clear understanding of your company's performance.
+And with sales tracking — the process of collecting, analyzing, and reporting on sales data — you'll have a clearer understanding of your company's performance.

 When setting up a sales-tracking system, it's important to create a logical workflow — how you collect data, sift through it, and report on it.
 It's essential to make sure the reports generated are clear and highlight key metrics that provide actionable insights.